 Content

-The meat and potatoes, heart and soul, sum and substance of a site.
-This is where you put your stuff!
-Choose from several content types to establish page layout and accommodate a wide variety of material such as text, images, videos, tables, slideshows, news feeds, calendars, link lists, and so much more.
+Content comprises most of your webpage.
+There are several content types to establish page layout and accommodate a wide variety of material such as text, images, videos, tables, slideshows, news feeds, calendars, link lists and more.
+By combining several content types, you can create engaging and informative website pages.

 Can I use more than one content type on a page?